swift-server/sswg/proposals/0020-distributed-actor-cluster.md

 ## Motivation

 Distributed actors are introduced as nominal types in Swift 5.7.
-Similarly to actors, they can be declared using the `distributed actor` pair of keywords.
-By themselves, they cannot really do anything – all the distributed actions such actor performs are actually handled an `ActorSystem` associated with given actor type.
+Similar to actors, they can be declared using the `distributed actor` pair of keywords.
+By themselves, they cannot really do anything – all the distributed actions such actor performs are actually handled by an `ActorSystem` associated with given actor type.

 Specifically, an actor must declare what type of actor system it is going to be used with, like this: